-UCITS are considered established in Luxembourg if they are approved by the CSSF.
-FCPs need to appoint a Luxembourgbased management company and are therefore automatically established in Luxembourg as a result.
+UCITS are considered established in Luxembourg if they are approved by the CSSF and have their central administration in Luxembourg.
+FCPs need to appoint a Luxembourg-based management company and are therefore automatically established in Luxembourg as a result.

 For those UCITS established as corporate entities and that have not appointed a management company, the appointment of two conducting officers is mandatory.
-As a matter of principle, these need to be permanent residents of Luxembourg or at least travel to Luxembourg on a regular basis.
+As a matter of principle, these need to be permanent residents of Luxembourg or at least be able to travel to Luxembourg on a regular (i.e. daily) basis.
 However, even SICAVs that have appointed a management company need to appoint a board of directors.
 Even if there are no specific rules that require any of them to be resident or working in Luxembourg, it is nevertheless recommended for the majority to be local for tax substance reasons.